 If you’re a music-lover or budding musician, a set of tough-as-nails headphones is an absolute must.
 You’re going to be taking your sidekick of choice on all sorts of adventures—not all of them electronics-friendly.
 Going to college, on tour, or even just hanging out in a studio is murder on plastic over the long haul.
 That’s why you need to take a look at durable headphones like the Beyerdynamic DT 770 Studio.

-Editor’s note: this review was updated on November 16, 2020, to reflect current SoundGuys formatting.
+Editor’s note: this review was updated on July 26, 2021, to reflect current SoundGuys test data.

 Because of their build and sound quality, these headphones are best suited to people who need either (or both) of these two things:

 - Music creators with a need for a durable, high-quality set of tracking headphones in the recording booth.
 Something you can trust clients or bandmates not to break accidentally.